HirschLabUMN/Neighbor-Joining-Trees/README.md

 ## Filter samples
 I leave this as a separate step, so that the user can adjust the filtration criteria as they see fit.

-    bcftools filter -i 'F_PASS(GQ>10 & GT!="mis") > 0.5' <input_file> | bgzip > <output_file>
+    bcftools filter -i 'F_PASS(GQ>10 & GT!="mis") > 0.5 && && (N_PASS(GT="het") / N_SAMPLES) < 0.1' <input_file> | bgzip > <output_file>

 This call will keep only sites in which at least 50% of the samples have genotype quality greater than 10 and a non-missing genotype field.
+It will also filter sites with more than 20 heterozygous genotypes.
 See http://samtools.github.io/bcftools/bcftools.html for additional filtration options.

 ## Downsampling
 Using the full VCF file will likely cause R to crash, so we downsample to a more manageable amount of data.
 Downsampling is accomplished via the *shuf* command.
 However, we must strip off the VCF header prior to running this command.